Evi-2003/SpotiPlay/README.md

  - pywin32
 # Music Player
 Just keep using Spotify, i only made it for spotify
+# Issues
+Sometime it says: "Unable to extract video data".
+Restarting script works.
+But will look into it.
 # TO-DO
 - [X] Detecting the songs name + Artist
 - [x] Getting the song name out of the results variable